v01ds/BombEmAll/README.md

 # BombEmAll
-A script that lets you send as many mail as you want to a victim, use it wisely.
+A script that lets you send as many mails as you want to a victim, use it wisely.

 # Installation & Usage
 git clone https://github.com/v01ds/BombEmAll